tesseract-ocr/tessdoc/TrainingTesseract.md

 # Training Procedure

 Some of the procedure is inevitably manual.
 As much automated help as possible is provided.
-More automated tools may appear in the future, but will require a complex install/build process.
 The tools referenced below are all built in the training subdirectory.

 ## Generate Training Images